EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-ai-se-percibe-de-manera-diferente-entre-artistas-y-devs/index.en.md

 This isn’t the case with software.
 A variation of any complex program (a web crawler, a database, etc.) will behave differently in different scenarios, and there will be a superior or inferior version based on the code’s requirements.

-These differences can be measured quantitatively: execution time, memory usage, scalability, etc., leaving us with some solutions better than others.
+These differences can be measured quantitatively: execution time, memory usage, scalability, [requests per second]({{< ref path="/posts/python/como-medir-las-peticiones-por-segundo-con-locust-en-python/index.md" lang="en" >}}) etc., leaving us with some solutions better than others.

 Given this, AI will "get it right" less often and require more iterations when generating code.
 However, when creating art, the user will likely consider the result valid after just a few iterations.